TACC/coe-332-sp22/docs/unit05/apis_1.rst

    <base_url>/files
    <base_url>/programs

-or they are specific items in a collection, represented by an identifier following the collection name, e.g.:
+Or they are specific items in a collection, represented by an identifier following the collection name, e.g.:

 .. code-block:: console